jmtcabili/CEPARCO-Integrating-Project-ARIMA/README.md

 ---
 ## Discussion of parallel algorithms
 ### Differencing
+From a simple sequential differencing loop, where the difference between consecutive elements is computed one by one in Python, the program was converted into a parallel algorithm using CUDA.
+In the CUDA version, a kernel is launched that assigns many GPU threads to perform the differencing operation concurrently.
+By taking advantage of the Single Instruction, Multiple Thread architecture of CUDA, each thread computes the difference for a specific array element, determined by its unique block and thread indices, and uses a stride to cover multiple elements if necessary.
+This approach, combined with unified memory management and prefetching, efficiently distributes the workload across thousands of threads on the GPU, significantly accelerating the computation compared to the sequential CPU-based implementation.
 ### Autoregressive Coefficients

 According to [1], the coefficients to an Autoregressive Model can be estimated via ordinary least squares.
 The derived solution can be expressed as: